adrior11/todo/README.md

 ## Features

-- Add, list, mark as done, and remove todo items
+- Add, list, star, mark as done, and remove todo items
 - Support for multiple todo items in a single command using `::` as a delimiter
 - Sort todos by ID, creation date, or completion status
 - Reset the entire todo list